 Report: Introduction.
 Contraction at the level of the sarcomere, the structural unit of the striated (skeletal and cardiac) muscles is due to the cyclical interactions of myosin motors extending from the thick filaments and the nearby actin containing thin filaments.
 The aim of this project is to investigate the structural basis of the regulation of the contraction, which involves proteins other than the contractile proteins myosin and actin.
-In the last five years X-ray diffraction experiments at ID02^[1,2,3] have demonstrated that, beyond the classical Ca^{2+} -dependent thin filament activation that makes the actin available for interaction with the myosin motors, a mechanosensing mechanism in the thick filament recruits myosin motors from their resting (OFF) state as a function of the load of the contraction.
-Increasing interest for explaining the molecular mechanism of thick filament regulation focuses on two sarcomeric proteins, (i) the giant protein titin which runs from the midpoint of each thick filament to its tip, then extends from the thick filament tip in parallel with the thin filaments to the end of the sarcomere.
-Titin forms an I-band spring that likely provides the load to prevent development of inhomogeneity in serially linked half-sarcomeres with different force capability4, but may also transmit external stress to the thick filament; (ii) the myosin-binding protein C (MyBP-C), which is bound to the backbone of the thick filament in the central one-third of each half (C-zone) and appears to be involved in the control of the OFF state of the motors but also bridges thick and thin filament with its N-terminal^[5].
-The research is aimed at verifying how Ca2+-dependent thin filament activation signal is transmitted to the thick filaments by MyBP-C putative links and at clarifying the role of titin in both the maintenance of sarcomere length homogeneity and thick filament mechanosensing.
+In the last five years X-ray diffraction experiments at ID02^[1,2,3] have demonstrated that, beyond the classical Ca2+dependent thin filament activation that makes the actin available for interaction with the myosin motors, a mechano-sensing mechanism in the thick filament recruits myosin motors from their resting (OFF) state as a function of the load of the contraction.
+Increasing interest for explaining the molecular mechanism of thick filament regulation focuses on two sarcomeric proteins, (i) the giant protein titin and (ii) the myosin-binding protein C (MyBP-C).
+Titin runs from the midpoint of each thick filament to its tip and then extends from the thick filament tip in parallel with the thin filaments to the end of the sarcomere.
+Titin forms an I-band spring that likely provides the load to prevent development of inhomogeneity in serially linked half-sarcomeres with different force capability^[4], but may also transmit external stress to the thick filament.
+MyBP-C is bound to the backbone of the thick filament in the central one-third of each half (C-zone) and appears to be involved in the control of the OFF state of the motors^[5] but also bridges thick and thin filaments with its N-terminal^[6].
+The research is aimed at verifying how Ca2+-dependent thin filament activation signal is transmitted to the thick filaments by MyBP-C putative links and at clarifying the role of titin in both the maintenance of sarcomere length homogeneity and thick filament mechano-sensing.
 For this, we use the intense - highly collimated beam at ID02 to record the low-angle interference X-ray diffraction pattern from intact fibres of frog muscle, reporting the structural changes in the filaments and in the myosin motors.
-During LS-2721 we have first completed the experiments started with LS-2514, in which rapid changes in force were imposed on the resting fibre to determine the stress sensitivity of the myosin-based reflections in the absence of Ca^{2+} .
-Then, we have established a new protocol to verify if (i) the putative MyBP-C links responsible for the fast communicating path between thin and thick filament and (ii) the putative titin ability to couple the load on the thick filament to the OFF-ON switch of motors are Ca^{2+} - sensitive.
+During LS-2721 we have first completed the experiments started with LS-2514, in which rapid changes in force were imposed on the resting fibre to determine the stress sensitivity of the myosin-based reflections in the absence of Ca2+.
+Then, we have established a new protocol to verify if (i) the putative MyBP-C links responsible for the fast communicating path between thin and thick filament and (ii) the putative titin ability to couple the load on the thick filament to the OFF-ON switch of motors are Ca2+ sensitive.
 For this it is necessary to record the structural changes in the filaments following a stepwise change in force imposed on the stimulated fibre without the confounding effects of the force and stiffness of myosin cross-bridges.
-During LS-2721 we have tested the effectiveness of the myosin inhibitor blebbistatin^[6] in preventing motor attachment and force generation in electrically stimulated fibres and done preliminary measurements on the responses to the force step imposed at various times following the start of stimulation.
+During LS-2721 and, to improve statistics, also part of LS-2791, we have tested the effectiveness of the myosin inhibitor ParaNitroBlebbistatin (PNB)^[7] in preventing motor attachment and force generation in electrically stimulated fibres.
+During the last measurement session (LS-2992, Oct 21) the changes in the X-ray signals marking the structural dynamics of the thick filament have been recorded following a $0.25 T_0$ force step imposed both at rest and in tetanically stimulated fibres in the presence of PNB.